AaronFriel/react-hot-loader/docs/Troubleshooting.md

-This file serves as a repository of common problems setting up React Hot Loader, and solutions to them.
+This file serves as a repository of common problems setting up Rlyeh, and solutions to them.
 Know a problem?
 Feel free to send a PR with edits.

 ### What Should It Look Like?